-Integrative Project III is a continuation of MBA 5561 Integrative Project I and MBA 5621 Integrative Project II and focuses on the integration of business content and emphasizes the application of concepts to real world business dilemmas.
+Integrative Project III is a continuation of MBA5561 Integrative Project I and MBA 5621 Integrative Project II and focuses on the integration of business content and emphasizes the application of concepts to real world business dilemmas.
 Taught through consulting with the same metropolitan business, this course will utilize and build upon the concepts studied in prior courses, and allow the students an opportunity to see how these concepts integrate and how theory applies to reality.
 Prerequisite(s): MBA 5561 and MBA 5621.
-Concurrent enrollment in MBA 5642 and MBA 5712 is required.
 Enrollment open to MBA majors only.